omarmahmoud200210/Neetcode150/README.md

 The link of the list of problems: https://neetcode.io/practice/practice/neetcode150

 ### In Progress
-- Two Pointers Section:
+Sliding Window:
-  - [ ] Trapping Rain Water
+- [ ] Best Time to Buy And Sell Stock

 ### Done
 - Arrays & Hashing Section: